thejoshwolfe/simplepng.py/README.md

 When reading 16-bit channels, this library downsamples them to 8-bit channels by simply ignoring the less signficiant byte.

-When reading images, only chunk types IHDR, IPLT, IDAT, and IEND are recognized; all others are ignored.
+When reading images, only chunk types IHDR, IPLT, tRNS, IDAT, and IEND are recognized; all others are ignored.
-TODO: Recognize the tRNS ancillary chunk for describing the alpha channel.

 When encoding png images, this library makes very simple and naive (i.e. suboptimal) encoding decisions: